-1. You can now easily obtain a visa online.
+1. You can now easily obtain a Pakistan travel visa online

 Prior to 2019, getting your hands on a Pakistani visa was no easy feat.
 The fee was $292 for a 30-day stay, and you could only acquire it by mailing your passport and documents to your nearest embassy.
 The introduction of the e-Visa system this past April changed all of that.
 Now Americans (and citizens of over 170 other countries) can apply for their Pakistan tourist visa online, often with only confirmation of a hotel booking and an itinerary instead of the previously mandated LOI (letter of invitation).

-US citizens pay $60 for a single-entry visa that’s valid for less than one year, $90 for a visa valid for> one year, and $120 for a visa that is valid for up to five years.
+US citizens pay $60 for a single-entry visa that’s valid for less than one year, $90 for a visa valid one year, and $120 for a visa that is valid for up to five years.
+Note that there may be a $99 processing fee on top of visa costs.
 Travelers can also choose to apply for a “paper” visa by mailing in their passport and documents to their local Pakistani embassy — all fees are the same regardless of which path you choose.
 To apply for the e-Visa, visit Pakistan’s Official Visa Portal.
 Processing times are said to be between seven and 10 days on the web from three to four weeks for mail-in applications.

 Along with the major updates in the visa department, Pakistan has also made independent travel easier.
 Gone are the days when foreigners were prohibited from visiting many a valley, and good riddance to the forced security guards that used to be imposed.